imazen/resizer-web/content/blog/2013/pricing-2013.md

 The old system of 'Bundles' was very confusing to many customers, and we hope to fix that.
 We've also gotten an overwhelming number of e-mails suggesting we implement license keys, so everyone pays their fair share.
 We are working on a solution that will be as painless as possible.

-To clarify - there is not yet any DRM in the software, but it will be introduced within a few months for Performance and Creative Edition customers.
-Elite and Support Contract customers will be able to access DRM-free DLLs.
+To clarify - the software does not yet have license keys, but they will be introduced within a few months for Performance and Creative Edition customers.
+Elite and Support Contract customers will be able to download DRM-free dlls.
+Also, the software will remain open-source, meaning you're welcome to remove the licensing calls with each release if you so desire.

 ## Overview of new structure